Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

-Here's what the data doesn't capture about Cary: it's a city where the first question contractors ask isn't "what do you need" but "when do you need it".
+Here's what the data doesn't capture about Cary: it's a city where timing matters — the first question isn't "what do you need" but "when do you need it".
 The economy here features a university-anchored economy where research parks and student spending stabilize local markets, which ripples into service pricing across the board.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 For cost of living, these local dynamics matter more than any national trend line.

 What Matters Most